-If you start your online store from scratch, you don’t have the same barriers.
+If you start your online store from scratch, you won’t have the same barriers.
 But if you already sell through traditional channels, then here’s some of the barriers (or hurdles) you’re likely to face.

 The barriers to e-Commerce - and how to overcome them

 These are all based on verbatim quotes from people in the business.
-In most cases, they were NOT from direct project team members.
+In most cases, they were NOT from project team members.